Henry Beard Delany: Early life

 Henry Delany was born into slavery in St. Mary's, Georgia, in 1858.
 His parents were Thomas Delany, a ship and house carpenter, and Sarah, a house servant to a Methodist family in that town.
 After the American Civil War and emancipation, the family moved to Fernandina Beach, Florida.
-There young Delany learned brick laying, plastery and carpentry from his father, and also helped on the family farm.
+There young Delany learned bricklaying, plastery and carpentry from his father, and also helped on the family farm.
 He attended a school funded by the Freedmen's Bureau and staffed by missionaries.

-In 1881 the rector of St. Peter's Episcopal Church in that town, Rev. Owen Thackera, funded a scholarship to allow Delany to attend St. Augustine's College in Raleigh, North Carolina.
+In 1881, the rector of St. Peter's Episcopal Church in that town, Rev. Owen Thackera, funded a scholarship to allow Delany to attend St. Augustine's College in Raleigh, North Carolina.
 Episcopal priests had founded the college in 1867 to educate newly freed men and women.
 There, Delany studied theology, music and other subjects.

 Career

 Upon graduating in 1885, Delany joined the faculty at St. Augustine's, where he served until 1908.
 He taught carpentry and masonry and supervised building projects, as well as (after the ordinations discussed below) serving as the school's vice-principal (1889-1908), chaplain and musician.
 Although not trained as an architect, Delany is credited as the architect and builder of the Norman Gothic-style historic chapel, which was crafted in part from stone quarried on campus.
 Delany and the students also built a library in 1898, and St. Agnes' Hospital on the College campus.
 (Completed in 1909, it was the only hospital serving blacks in the area until 1940.)

 Delany joined Raleigh's St. Ambrose Episcopal Church, where he was ordained a deacon in 1889 and a priest in 1892.

-From 1889 to 1904 Delany served on the national church's Commission for Work among Colored People.
+From 1889 to 1904, Delany served on the national church's Commission for Work among Colored People.
 He visited Episcopal, Methodist, Baptist and African Methodist Episcopal (AME) congregations as well as organized schools and met with and arranged educational opportunities for prisoners.
 Upon being appointed Archdeacon for Negro Work in the Diocese of North Carolina, Delany resigned his position at the college.
 He continued to live on campus, as his wife continued to teach and serve as the college's matron.
 Raleigh's Shaw University awarded him an honorary degree in 1911 for his educational activities.

 Delany was unanimously elected suffragan bishop for Negro Work at the North Carolina diocesan convention, and consecrated in 1918.
 He also agreed to assist the bishops of East and Western North Carolina, South Carolina and Upper South Carolina in establishing separate black parishes pursuant to the Jim Crow laws predominant in the south.
 Bishop Delany advocated keeping African-American Episcopalians united within the Church despite those segregationist practices within the Church and society.